 The essential electrical system must not be provided with ground fault protection devices.
 The generator circuit breaker and essential electrical main distribution board circuit breaker must be provided with ground fault detection features, when required, to indicate a ground fault and sound an audible alarm but not trip the breaker.
-Each ground fault alarm sensor level must be activated when the ground fault current is 10 percent of the breaker rating or 50 amperes (A), whichever is more.
+Each ground fault alarm sensor level must be activated when the ground fault current is 10 percent of the breaker rating or 50 amperes \2\, whichever is less. /2/